 The core of our sandboxing approach is to limit attacks to software in the system and not poorly configured user space, such as poorly chosen passwords or resources external to the "Grid Appliance."
 All jobs are run as a set of predefined user identities.
 When the jobs are finished executing, whether forcibly shutdown or completed successfully, all processes from that user are shutdown, preventing malicious trojan attacks.
 Those users only have access to the working directory for the job and those with permission for everybody.
 Escalation of privilege attacks due to poor passwords are prevented by disallowing use of "su" or "sudo" for these users.
-Finally, through the use of firewalls, a running jobs network access is limited to the VPN, thus so long as jobs cannot escalate into root, they are unable to perform denial of service attacks on the Internet.
+Finally, network access is limited to the VPN, thus they are unable to perform denial of service attacks on the Internet.